txdywy/ubuntu_vpn/README.md

 input your pass as the PSK(remote id is coded as "vpn")

 # sshuttle
-sshuttle is called poor's VPN
+sshuttle is called poor's VPN.
-A ssh account is required ans just it for server side For macOS，brew install sshuttle(python, use pip instead)
+Only a ssh account is required and thats all for server side.
+For macOS，use brew install sshuttle(python, use pip instead). sudo required.
 ```
 sudo sshuttle --dns -r user@server_ip 0.0.0.0/0
 ```
 It required sudo password first, then ssh pass.
-And thats all, all traffic(TPC) goes over ssh.
+And thats all, all traffic(TCP) goes over ssh.
 For macOS user, if you want to access your ssh config, make sure copy your ssh config and keys from user home to /var/root/.ssh/ which makes sudo work.
+This solution is safe to your traffic which is ssh encryption ensured but download speed is not as fast as ss.